term-world/traffic-circle-solution/README.md

 Each directional folder features a `Stoplight.py` file.
 Each works a slightly different way, but they're all in need of serious repair to put them back in working order.

-** Every light uses a version of the variable `light` which uses these symbols: 🟢🟡🔴⚫
+** Every stoplight uses a version of the variable light; this variable can be used to store one of the following four emoji values (as a single character string) to represent the light's current status: 🟢🟡🔴⚫.

 #### `north`